mckennapsean/dissertation/content/01-intro.md

 decisions made and visualization-specific artifacts obtained.
-Other novel aspects of this framework include its flexibility for iteration, actionability to guide novice visualization designers, and connections to existing visualization models.
-To strengthen the contribution of this framework, we have evaluated its use and application across several different visualization design projects.
+Other novel aspects of this framework include its flexibility for iteration, actionability to guide novice visualization designers, and connections to existing visualization models. \mm{paragraph break} To strengthen the contribution of this framework, we have evaluated its use and application across several different visualization design projects.
 Specifically, we have utilized this framework to formulate, guide, and reflect on the design process of design studies and research in the fields of